wikiknights/cs-materials/src/intro-to-c/switch-statements/switch-statements.md

+---
-# Switch Statements
+title: Switch Statements

-*Created by Ian Thomas in February 2022*
+author: Ian Thomas
+---

 We have previously learned about `if-else` statements, but what if there was a more efficient way to handle multiple conditional arguments?